Jeff Bezos blasts into space on own rocket: ‘Best day ever!’

 Blue Origin reached an altitude of about 66 miles (106 kilometers), more than 10 miles (16 kilometers) higher than Branson’s July 11 ride.
 The 60-foot (18-meter) booster accelerated to Mach 3 or three times the speed of sound to get the capsule high enough, before separating and landing upright.

-During several minutes of weightlessness, video from inside the capsule showed the four unbuckling from their seats and floating around, sharing Skittles and throwing balls.
-Cheering, whooping and exclamations of “wow” could be heard.
+During their several minutes of weightlessness, video from inside the capsule showed the four floating, doing somersaults, tossing Skittles candies and throwing balls, with lots of cheering, whooping and exclamations of “Wow!”
+The Bezos brother also joined their palms to display a “HI MOM” greeting written on their hands.
 The capsule landed under parachutes, with Bezos and his guests briefly experiencing nearly six times the force of gravity, or 6 G’s, on the way back.

 Led by Bezos, they climbed out of the capsule after touchdown with wide grins, embracing parents, partners and children, then popped open bottles of sparkling wine, spraying one another.

+“My expectations were high and they were dramatically exceeded,” Bezos said later.

 Their flight lasted 10 minutes and 10 seconds — five minutes shy of Alan Shepard’s Freedom 7 flight in 1961.
-Shepard’s two daughters, Laura and Julie, were introduced at a press conference a few hours later.
+Shepard’s daughters, Laura and Julie, were introduced at a press event a few hours later.

 Sharing Bezos’ dream-come-true adventure was Wally Funk, from the Dallas area, one of 13 female pilots who went through the same tests as NASA’s all-male astronaut corps in the early 1960s but never made it into space.

-“I’ve been waiting a long time to finally get it up there,” Funk said at the press conference.
+“I’ve been waiting a long time to finally get it up there,” Funk said.

 “I want to go again — fast,” she added.